- Have Confidence-#1 attribute

 Putting together social platforms and building teams and tournament followers who can help you along the way.
 As the man said, it’s a long road to success in this business, and rewards go to a certain few who stand above the rest.

-Elite Tournaments entries can run up to $ 45,000 dollars, and a few years back, the elite bass fishing tour averaged $80,000.00 for the fishing season just to join the tour.
+Elite Tournaments entries can run up to 45,000 dollars, and a few years back, the elite bass fishing tour averaged $80,000.00 for the fishing season just to join the tour.

 How Much Does a Professional Bass Fisherman Earn

-In the Classic Bassmaster 2019 Tournament, this year’s top prize went to Jordan Lee, who won $300,000 dollars.
-Second place won $50,000 dollars and third paid out 40,000.
+In the Classic Bassmaster 2019 Tournament, this year’s top prize went to Jordan Lee, who won 300,000 dollars.
+Second place won 50,000 dollars and third, paid out 40,000.
 Dollars is a good amount of money for sure, but A certain percentage of the pros on tour, maybe 15 to 20 percent, make over a hundred thousand dollars.

 Then you had some that made in the millions, but there was not a lot of room at the top.
-The good news is there are more Bass fishing tournaments being added to keep up with televised popularity.
+The good news is more Bass fishing tournaments are being added to keep up with televised popularity.
 This will increase the prize monies that will be spread out more and raise the stakes.

-The Bassmaster Elite Series of Tournaments are the highest level of professional Bass Fishing tournaments.
+The Bassmaster Elite Series of Tournaments is the highest level of professional Bass Fishing tournaments.
 Competitors qualify through the Bass Pro Shops, Bassmaster Opens, or the B.A.S.S.
 Nation and an angler who is already on the Elite Series must requalify every season by maintaining points throughout the fishing season.

 Pro anglers compete all year for the opportunity to make points toward the Toyota Bassmaster Angler of the Year Award and to qualify for the Bassmaster Classic.
 Points equate to MONEY.